-Upon completion, the more than 50,000-square-foot building will house the Howard and Beverly Dayton School of Business and the School of Science, Health & Mathematics.
+Upon completion, the more than 50,000-square-foot building will house the Dayton School of Business and the School of Science, Health & Mathematics.
 The facility will include labs and classrooms, conference rooms, a sales training center, an entrepreneurial group work room, faculty offices, an atrium and auditorium and more.

 A large gathering of alumni, faculty, staff, students and community members were present during the ceremonial groundbreaking, which was held in Hughes Auditorium due to rain.
 The groundbreaking included Asbury President Sandra C. Gray, Chair of the Board of Trustees Larry Brown ’80 and Co-Chairs of the Ignited Campaign Steering Committee Dr. Walt ’63 and Rowena Shaw ’63, among others.

 “What a privilege and honor we have to be here today, celebrating God’s provision and symbolically breaking ground for a building that will have eternal significance in the lives of the students and those who pass through those doors,” said Dr. Mark Troyer, Vice President for Institutional Advancement and Strategic Partnerships.

 Troyer announced that the first floor of the CLC will be named in honor of Greg Isaacs ’83, a former member of the Board of Trustees and campaign steering committee co-chair who passed away last year.
 The CLC atrium has been named in honor of Don Winslow ’65, a former Business professor who passed away in 1997.